- Planning & Public Input

 Classification and Management Planning

 State Parks started the CAMP process for Palouse Falls, Lyons Ferry & Lewis and Clark Trail State Parks in 2018.
 Two public meetings were held November 5th and 6th 2018.
+Two public meetings were held November 8th and 9th 2021.

 State Parks prepares land use plans through an agency-wide planning system called Classification and Management Planning or CAMP.
 CAMP is a multi-staged, public participation-based planning process for individual parks that culminates with adoption of park land classifications, a long-term park boundary, and a park management plan.
 The combination of these deliverables constitutes a land use plan.
 The CAMP process typically takes ten to fifteen months to complete.